|

 HOURS: MON, closed; TUE-WED-THS, 4-10 pm; FRI-SAT, 4-12 am; SUN, 4-10 pm.
 The kitchen closes one hour before the restaurant.
 Hours and menu subject to change - check the website before booking.
 RESERVATIONS REQUESTED: 513-954-8974 or thebutcherbarrel.com.

-Founded in Cincinnati, Nattingham Home Care provides compassionate in-home support services for seniors and adults who need assistance maintaining independence in the comfort of their own homes.
-Licensed by the State of Ohio, Nattingham serves families throughout Hamilton County and surrounding counties with personalized care designed to support dignity, safety, and meaningful daily living.
+Nattingham Home Care serves families throughout Hamilton County and surrounding communities with personalized care designed to support dignity, safety, and meaningful daily living.